 c) Consideration of installation costs.

-This specification will not increase cost since it is providing a reference for how to use existing protocols and for creating an extensible model.
-Further projects evolving from this project in order to extend the functionality of the IEEE 802 protocol suite have to adhere to the requirement for economic feasibility.
+This specification will not increase cost since it is providing a reference for how to use existing protocols and for creating a model {contributor’s note: there is nothing in the PAR bout extensibility}.
+It is expected that the functionality can be implemented in software, with associated known cost factors and installation costs.